 Instead of thinking about your resume as a history of your career, consider it as a highlights reel of your most relevant experience and accomplishments.

-Your resume should detail the responsibilities you’ve had in your previous roles, but it also must detail the results you achieved for each major responsibility.
+Your resume should detail the responsibilities you’ve had in your previous roles.

 It’s not enough to say you can do something.

 You have to show how well you can do it.

 Most people don’t include results, so most people are not picked for interviews.